OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 ## Leviticus 14:33

-The Lord also spoke to Moses and Aaron, saying:
+The Lord also addressed Moses and Aaron, saying:

 ## Leviticus 14:34